b-sullender/CAPI/README.md

     Including unistd.h in gzguts.h for the gcc compiler prevents "implicit function declaration" - warnings/errors for system IO functions like lopen or lseek.
 ```
+The following are things that need fixed or worked on:
+- capi_DrawLine function ignores its Thickness parameter
+- capi_RenderAlphaPixel / capi_RenderAlphaScanLine / capi_RenderAlphaScanLine32 incorrectly blends pixels
+- capi_DrawImageEx / capi_DrawImageExA has color overflow problem when stretching images beyond a point using the DRAW_RESIZE_BOXSAMP algorithm